+- (a) electrical energy meters

+- nominal voltage;

+- transitional current;

+- maximum current;

-- current-carrying capacity (maximum current/basic current proportion) up to 4 times or more than 4 times; - rated current (for transformer operated meters) all values mentioned in electrical energy standards; - single tariff or multi tariffs (electro-mechanical meters only); - nominal frequency.
+- current-carrying capacity (maximum current/basic current proportion) up to 4 times or more than 4 times;

+- rated current (for transformer operated meters) all values mentioned in electrical energy standards;

+- single tariff or multi tariffs (electro-mechanical meters only);

+- nominal frequency.

-(b) Gas meters
+- (b) gas meters

 - maximum flow rate;

 - temperature compensation (y/n);

 - membrane material (if applicable);

 - physical technique used (mechanical or electronic).

-(c) Water meters
+- (c) water meters

-This Document incorporates only water meters of accuracy class 2 covering a flow rate up to $Q_3 \le 100 \text{ m}^3/\text{h}$:

 - permanent flow rate (Q_3) ;

-- ratio of the permanent flow rate to the minimum flow rate (O_3/O_1) ;
+- ratio of the permanent flow rate to the minimum flow rate (Q_3/Q_1) ;

 - nominal diameter.

-(d) Heat meters
+- (d) heat meters

-- nominal flow rate (of the flow sensors);
+- permanent flow rate (of the flow sensors);

 - limiting flow rate values;

-- same components (subassemblies)3.
+- same components (subassemblies) For further reference see also EN 1434-1:2016 Heat meters, No. 9.2.1 [9].

-As for water meters and flow sensors of heat meters, only those meters that were operated with water of identical or comparable quality may be assembled into a lot.
+For water meters and flow sensors of heat meters, only those meters that were operated with water of identical or comparable quality may be assembled into a lot.

-- 5.2 With the approval of the national regulatory body and subject to the conditions stated below, combined lots may be formed of meters: - that are of a different type, provided that appropriate conditions for the assembly into such a lot have been clearly stipulated by the national regulatory body concerned; - that are the property of different public utility companies, provided that responsibility for the individual undertakings has been made quite clear. - 5.3 Once determined, the sample should be kept for all subsequent verifications based on sampling inspections.
-The same meter can be selected for one lot only.
+5.2 With the approval of the national regulatory body, and subject to the conditions stated below, combined lots may be formed of utility meters:

+- that are of a different type, provided that appropriate conditions for the assembly into such a lot have been clearly stipulated by the national regulatory body concerned; - that are the property of different public utility companies, provided that responsibility for the individual undertakings has been made quite clear.

+5.3 Once determined, the sample should be kept for all subsequent verifications based on sampling inspections.
+The same utility meter can be selected for one lot only.